LIBERTY

 cryptic form of indictment in cases of this kind requires the defendant to go

-point [law] and the affirmance of the conviction to rest on another.
-It
+one point [law] and the affirmance of the conviction to rest on

-gives the prosecution free hand on appeal to fill in the gaps of proof [law]
+another.
+It gives the prosecution free hand on appeal to fill in the gaps of

-by surmise or conjecture.
-The Court has had occasion before now to condemn
+proof [law] by surmise or conjecture.
+The Court has had occasion before

-were believed to impose liability constitute an acknowledgment that the issue
+believed to impose liability constitute an acknowledgment that the issue of

 And again the court reversed a conviction: “There was a